SynchronVM/SynchronVM/spec/architecture.md

 	vm --> pd
 	pd -> ppr

-	caption A VM container consist of a virtual machine instance and a set of dedicated and private memory resources.
+	caption A VM container consist of a virtual machine instance and a set of dedicated and private resources.

 }
 ```